JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes got it

-Super then upload
+NS: Super then upload
 to SL

 JR: ah got it

-smiles
+NS: smiles
 ok then you need to add it to the texture on your SL object as a normal map

 JR: is that bumpiness or shininess

-bump
+NS: bump

-but that is the principle
+NS: but that is the principle
 when one is only using blender to do it

 JR: super. i am so grateful for this help

-yes
+NS: yes

 JR: it should get me started

-smiles
+NS: smiles